myty/AndcultureCode.JavaScript.Website/src/pages/blog/the-mobile-app-will-see-you-now-part-1.md

 ---
 createPage: true
 templateKey: blog-post
-title: the mobile app will see you now - part I
+title: the mobile app will see you now - part 1
 author: Lauren McAteer
 date: 2016-11-22
 featured: false